Notable People

 That public visibility matters.

 Rocket's board biography identifies Gilbert as the majority owner of the NBA's Cleveland Cavaliers and the operator of Rocket Arena.
 Sports ownership gave him an unusually visible platform, especially after Cleveland's 2016 NBA title.
-It also turned him into a public civic figure, not simply a finance executive.
+It also turned him into a public civic figure, more than a finance executive.
 Team owners can symbolize a city in ways mortgage founders usually cannot.

 Gilbert used that role to reinforce a larger story about loyalty to place, especially at moments when Cleveland and Detroit both wanted big private actors who sounded committed to their futures.